Head: Frédéric MORANCHO Secretary: Izold de Coëtlogon

 Research activities deal with the optimization of energy efficiency, robustness and reliability of conversion architectures dedicated to electrical grid - including alternative energies - to transport vehicles and to embedded systems, from elementary power devices to full modules.

 - Smart energy management

 - Innovative storage and conversion architectures: renewable energies, energy harvesting

 These studies are carried out with the support of LAAS technology platform (1500m2 clean room) to implement 3D approaches issued from advanced microtechnologies (trenches, double-side lithography…) and to introduce new materials, either into the silicon process (magnetic materials, high-K dielectrics, BCB), or as starting semiconductor material (GaN, diamond).
 In addition, we have dedicated electrical characterization platforms (ESD, EMC, power) and an experimental building, ADREAM, with 100kWp photovoltaic platform.

-To tackle these challenges, 22 permanent researchers with complementary skills are carrying out their activities within two research teams:
+To tackle these challenges, 26 permanent researchers with complementary skills are carrying out their activities within three research teams:

 Energy for Embedded Systems - “Mastering the energetic environment of embedded systems”

 - Energy autonomy of embedded systems in harsh environment